KurtPrimavera/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/835a09f8-6832-4931-a92b-950be7465dc0"/>
 </p>
 <p>
-Checked local dns cache if in the domain controller.
-Nslookup searched Dns records in domain controller. ipconfig /displaydns resolved Dns cache.
-The old ipaddrress was the Dns cache. ipconfig /flushdns deleted old dns.
-Root hints uses other servers to solve dns if it can't find it locally.
+Checked local DNS cache if in the domain controller.
+Nslookup searched DNS records in the domain controller. ipconfig /displaydns resolved the DNS cache.
+The old IP address was the DNS cache. ipconfig /flushdns deleted old dns.
+Root hints use other servers to solve DNS if it can't find it locally.
 </p>
 <br />